This post is continued from…

 Okay..
 Our car didn’t exactly roll uphill the way we expected..
 So we decided to try something else.
 We put a water bottle filled with water and watched it roll uphill..
 It worked much better than the car!

-Alternatively, just pour the water directly onto the ground and watch it trickle upwards.
+Alternatively, do what we saw a tour guide doing: Just pour the water directly onto the ground and watch it trickle upwards.

 Next, at the Trick Art Museum, we tried to make MF take photos with the art works, but he wasn’t too cooperative..
-Here are a few more successful shots:
+But it was fun nevertheless posing with all the quirky trick art!

 And our last stop, Ripley’s Believe it or Not: